-WHAT WE DON'T DO

-- We do not grant multi-year guaranteed incentive awards for executive officers - We no longer provide for "single-trigger" accelerated vesting of equity-based awards upon a change in control - We do not allow for excise tax "gross-ups" upon a change in control in employment agreements entered into since 2013 - We do not permit our executives to hedge or pledge Company securities - We do not allow for discounting, reloading, or re-pricing of stock options without shareholder approval - We will not provide a cash payment in lieu of supplemental executive retirement plan to new executives in 2024 and beyond.
+WHAT WE DO WHAT WE DON'T DO 1 Tie a significant portion of executive pay to corporate performance × We do not grant multi-year guaranteed incentive awards for executive officers 1 Establish separate metrics for our short-term and long-term incentive plan designs to evaluate performance × We no longer provide for "single-trigger" accelerated vesting of equity-based awards upon a change in control 1 Use balanced performance metrics which consider both the Company's absolute performance and its relative performance versus peers × We do not allow for excise tax "gross-ups" upon a change in control in employment agreements entered into since 2013 1 Provide for more than one metric for vesting under our PSUs × We do not permit our executives to hedge or pledge Company securities 1 Require stock ownership and retention guidelines for executive officers × We do not allow for discounting, reloading, or re-pricing of stock options without shareholder approval 1 Engage with shareholders to promote transparency, improve accountability, and provide investors with a meaningful voice relating to our corporate governance program and executive compensation practices × We will not provide a cash payment in lieu of supplemental executive retirement plan to new executives in 2025 and beyond.
+1 Maintain a robust clawback policy covering all executive officer incentive-based awards for material financial statement restatement or material fraud or misconduct 1 Settle PSUs in equity rather than cash responsible for setting the compensation of Mr. McCormick.
+As for the other named executive officers, the CEO generally makes recommendations to the Compensation Committee considering the named executive officers' performance, the Company's performance, and other factors.
+The Compensation Committee then evaluates the recommendations and determines the levels and structure of these executive officers' compensation.